 One was in Santa Barbara, the other in Redondo Beach.
 Chronologically the Santa Barbara event happened a few years after the Redondo Beach one, but I am presenting the Santa Barbara incident ahead because I want to close with Redondo.

-The war related event I really remember involved a two-man Japanese midget submarine that washed up on the beach just south of the Redondo Beach pier --- an event that goes totally unreported for some reason.
+The second of the two war related events I really remember involved a two-man Japanese Midget Submarine that washed up on the beach just south of the Redondo Beach pier --- an event that goes totally unreported for some reason.
 A then Redondo Beach resident named Max Harris and an avowed eyewitness to the midget sub washing up on the beach, who would be well into his 90s now if still alive, was age 26 at the time and, extrapolated from his own words, describes how he recalls the event:

 "It was a quiet morning around 10:00 AM and me and my girlfriend were walking along the beach.
 All of a sudden out of nowhere, six American bombers flew right over us and started dropping bombs about 500 yards from the shoreline.
 They then circled back and did it again, dropping at least 50 bombs and then flew away.
 The next thing I knew about 200 soldiers appeared and they quickly closed the beach.